sahriar-nahin-sazim/sazim-backend-nestjs-assessment-starter-pre/README.md

   }
 }
 ```

-- And running the mutation
+- And to ensure database is setup properly with the following mutation:

 ```bash
 mutation CreateStatus($createStatusDto: CreateStatusDto!) {
   createStatus(createStatusDto: $createStatusDto) {